Frequently asked questions

 Keeping in touch

-How can I send a delivery to my son / daughter in student halls?
+How can I send a delivery to student halls?

-How can I find out about my son / daughter’s academic progress?
+How can I find out about academic progress?

 Where can I find out about graduation ceremonies?

-I live overseas, how can find out what Imperial is doing in my part of the world?
+I live overseas, how can find out what Imperial is doing near me?

 Can I park on campus?

-The South Kensington car park is open to the public, on a chargeable basis, during evenings and weekend.
-Find out more about Parking for the public
+The South Kensington car park is open to the public with charges during evenings and weekends.

 The nearest pay and display car parking is in Prince Consort Road and Queen's Gate.
 Visit the Royal Borough of Kensington and Chelsea website for more information about parking in the area.

-What can my son / daughter expect in their first week at Imperial?
+What can my child expect in their first week at Imperial?

-Is it possible for my son / daughter to change their course?
+Is it possible for my child to change their course?

-If your son/daughter wishes to change the course they are on, they should speak to their department as soon as possible.
+If your child wants to change their course, they should speak to their department as soon as possible.

-What if my son / daughter becomes ill on campus?
+What if my child becomes ill on campus?

-My son / daughter has a question about their visa – who should they speak to?
+My child has a question about their visa – who should they speak to?

-The International Student Support team provides specialist immigration advice to prospective and current Imperial College students, with particular expertise in Tier 4 (General) student visas, Short-term Study visas and options to remain in the UK to work after study.
+The International Student Support team provides specialist immigration advice to prospective and current Imperial College students.
+They have particular expertise in Tier 4 (General) student visas, Short-term Study visas and options to remain in the UK to work after study.

 What career advice do you offer to students?

-My son / daughter is about to graduate.
+My child is about to graduate.
 What support does the College offer to its alumni?

 Once students graduate from Imperial, they join a community of over 180,000 former students in 192 countries.
-It’s a community that includes prestigious prize winners, inventors, business leaders, scientists, engineers, doctors, journalists, researchers and entrepreneurs – united in their shared experience of studying in London at one of the best universities in the world.
-But the relationship with Imperial need not end at graduation, in fact we encourage our alumni to keep in touch with the College and with each other.
-Imperial alumni enjoy a range of exclusive perks including invitations to events, careers support, networking opportunities, and access to an alumni lounge and meeting space on our South Kensington Campus.
-Find out more on our Alumni web pages.
+It’s a community that includes prestigious prize winners, inventors, business leaders, scientists, engineers, doctors, journalists, researchers and entrepreneurs.
+They are united in their shared experience of studying in London at one of the best universities in the world.